 - Best Friends Animal Society – Humane Trapping Instructions for Trap-Neuter-Return (TNR)

 - Caring for Community Cats in Hot Weather info provided by The Humane Society of the United States

 This program was approved and recommended by the Animal Services Center Advisory Board for consideration by the Mayor and City Council, and approved by Resolution on August 20, 2013.
 A host of major animal welfare organizations also approve of this program.
-Arlington Animal Services would like to express special appreciation to PetSmart Charities for a grant award and a donation from Best Friends Animal Society dedicated to this program to help build a more thriving community.
+Arlington Animal Services would like to express special appreciation to Best Friends Animal Society and PetSmart Charities for grant awards and donations dedicated to this program to help build a more thriving community.
 For more information, contact Dianne Tawater at 817-459-6190.